-Lesia Maruschak is an artist whose work examines memory, displacement, and the transmission of historical trauma, with a particular focus on Ukraine and its diasporas.
+Lesia Maruschak is an artist and Artist–Bookmaker & Cultural Steward whose work examines memory, displacement, and the transmission of historical trauma, with a particular focus on Ukraine and its diasporas.
 She works across photography, artist books, film, performance, and archival forms.
+Her practice centers on testimony, archive, material translation, and the book as a performative object.

 Maruschak’s practice engages photography, poetry, performance, and large-scale installations within the landscape, with each format functioning as a distinct register of research and testimony.
+Books are central to her work and are conceived not as containers, but as active sites where meaning emerges through material encounter.
 Her work is underpinned by rigorous research into land, histories of colonization, geopolitics, and exile.
 She has exhibited widely at museums, galleries, and art spaces worldwide.
 The National Holodomor Genocide Museum, Kyiv, named her mobile memorial Project MARIA the most important exhibition addressing the Soviet Ukraine famine-genocide.

 Her monograph Maria won the Kyiv International Book Festival Grand Prix Award and Experimental Book Award and was shortlisted for the Rencontres de la Photographie d’Arles Book Award and the Athens Photography Festival Book Award.
 Her limited-edition artist books are held in numerous public and institutional collections, including the Bodleian Library, University of Oxford; the National Art Library, Victoria & Albert Museum; the Thomas J. Watson Library at the Metropolitan Museum of Art; the Maison Européenne de la Photographie; the Boston Athenaeum; the David M. Rubenstein Rare Book & Manuscript Library at Duke University; Green Library Special Collections at Stanford University; Rare Books & Special Collections at the Library of Congress; and Butler Library Special Collections at Columbia University.